duckietown/docs-opmanual_duckiebot/.github/ISSUE_TEMPLATE/problems-with-executing-containers-on-the-duckiebot.md

 ---
-name: Problems with executing containers on the Duckiebot
+name: Problems with executing Docker containers on the Duckiebot
 about: Use this template to report problems related to running containers on the Duckiebot

 ---

 ### Context

 *What were you doing?
 Where were you in the manual?*